-For this hair tutorial, Dr Sophia uses a Wig cap and Brazillian hair extensions.
+For this hair tutorial, Dr. Sophia uses a wig cap and Brazillian hair extensions.
 Sophia uses a needle and string to sew in the hair in a circular motion.
 After sewing, all the way around, she overlaps the hair at the front to make it thick.

 #9.Life with Sophie

 Sophie starts to make this sew-in hairstyle by sectioning a leave out at the front of her hair.
 Then she braids cornrows in a circular motion.
 Using a needle and thread, she sews in the loose braid.

 #10.
 Epitome of London

-She starts by braiding cornrows and applies oil on the scalp.
+She starts by braiding cornrows and applying oil on the scalp.
 However, she doesn’t let the cornrows reach the nape.
 She adds an elastic band to keep the front intact and prevent the sides from coming off quickly.
 She then sews in the rest of the hair using hair extensions, brushes it, and cuts the hair into a nice pixie.

 There are many sew-in hairstyles that you can rock.
-Whether you want a sew-in for a night out, office, wedding, there is always a style for all occassions.
-These YouTube Bloggers have shown us how simple it is to sew in that weave or hair extensions.
+Whether you want a sew-in for a night out, office, or wedding, there is always a style for all occasions.
+These YouTubers have shown us how simple it is to sew in that weave or hair extensions.